A London Life: Key themes

 The rather Victorian adjective "unpleasant" has been applied to this story, much as it was long ago used for the products of Émile Zola and other French naturalists.
 James certainly tells his story in a blunt fashion, with no illusions about the delicacy or virtue of the Berringtons.
-The reader can sympathise with neither the oafish husband nor the sluttish wife.
+The reader can sympathise with neither the oafish husband nor the frivolous wife.
 Even Laura Wing, the Jamesian central intelligence, is presented as extreme in her horrified reaction to the breakup of this distasteful couple.

 Lady Davenant tries to supply a much needed dose of common sense to Laura when she advises that Selina and Lionel aren't worth the bother.
 The atmosphere of the story is similar to the corrupt and irresponsible milieu of What Maisie Knew, and Laura simply can't abide the inevitable sleaziness of, well, a London life.
 She proves completely ineffective in her attempts to save a marriage not worth saving, and her eventual flight to America is a sad admission of defeat.

 Although several of the characters are American, James makes nothing of the international contrast.
 Many critics have wondered why James bothered with such an odd echo of his international theme, when all the characters could easily have been English without affecting the story in any way.